Randomized gradient-free methods in convex optimization: Full gradient approximation. Smooth case

 \section{Full gradient approximation.
 Smooth case}

-\dd{Let us assume that we can query zeroth-order oracle which returns } \pd{a noisy} value of $f(x)$: $f_{\delta}(x) = f(x) +\delta(x)$, where \dd{the noise is bounded by some $\Delta\geqslant 0$, i.e.,} $\left|\delta(x)\right| \le \Delta$.
+\gea{Assume that one can query zeroth-order oracle which returns } \pd{a noisy} value of $f(x)$: $f_{\delta}(x) = f(x) +\delta(x)$, where \dd{the noise is bounded by some $\Delta\geqslant 0$, i.e.,} $\left|\delta(x)\right| \le \Delta$.
 In some applications, (see e.g. \cite{bogolubsky2016learning}) the \pd{larger} is $\Delta$ the cheaper is the call of inexact oracle $f_{\delta}$.
-If $f$ in \eqref{eq:problem} has $L$-Lipschitz gradient (e.g., \pd{w.r.t. the Euclidean} $2$-norm)\pd{, then we can approximate partial derivatives using the forward differences of inexact values of the objective} as follows:
+If $f$ in \eqref{eq:problem} has $L$-Lipschitz gradient (e.g., \pd{w.r.t. the Euclidean} $2$-norm)\pd{, then \gea{one can} approximate partial derivatives using the forward differences of inexact values of the objective} as follows:

 where \pd{$e_i$ is the $i$-th basis vector} and $h = 2\sqrt{\Delta/L}$.